- Brachytherapy is a highly effective treatment for people with very low-, low-, and intermediate-risk prostate cancer.

 In both cases, the procedure is minimally invasive and offers strong prospects for a full recovery.

-Healthline has partnered with Northwell Health Cancer Institute to bring you more information about how healthcare professionals use brachytherapy to treat prostate cancer.
+Here’s more information about how healthcare professionals use brachytherapy to treat prostate cancer.

 Brachytherapy is a form of radiation treatment.
 During brachytherapy, doctors take small particles or “seeds” that contain a source of radiation and place them inside the body in or near a tumor.